 What pleasure does in the body

 Harvard University's longest running study on adult life concluded that human connection is the most potent factor in a long and healthy life.
-Not diet, not exercise, the quality of our relationships and our capacity to connect.
+Not diet, not exercise, the quality of our relationships and our capacity to connect is key for us to live a long happy life.
 Pleasure, intimacy, and the ability to feel safe with one another sit at the centre of our wellbeing.

 Practice daily for more plasticity